 Counselling shouldn't feel like a mystery to you and your counsellor shouldn't feel like a stranger.
 My intention is to show up as my whole self, bringing honesty, openness and curiosity to each session.

-• I'm a (former) homelearning parent of teen and young adult children and I take a collaborative problem solving approach to parenting in the context of neurodiversity.
+• I'm a (formerly) homelearning parent of teen and young adult children and I take a collaborative problem solving approach to parenting in the context of neurodivergence.

 • I'm late in life queer.
 I didn't start openly exploring my gender or sexuality until my late 30's.

-• My lived experiences include trauma, poverty, sexual and intimate partner violence, chronic pain and illness, invisible disability and neuro-queerness.
+• My lived experiences include trauma, poverty, sexual and intimate partner violence, chronic pain and illness, invisible disability and ADHD.

 • I'm experienced with kink, ethical non-monogamy and psychedelics and hold a solidly de-stigmatizing view of those of us who do sex work or use substances.